yihanxu/yihanxu.github.io/_posts/2026-08-23-my-on-and-off-weight-training.md

 But not all small decisions are equally small.
 Some disappear the moment they're made.
 What I have for lunch today hardly matters tomorrow.
 Others accumulate.
 One weight-training session is trivial; thirty-five apparently aren't.

 Perhaps midlife crisis happens when we run out not only of major decisions, but of the sense that our decisions can still substantially change our future.
 When I was younger, life changed through a handful of big bets.
-Perhaps now it changes through hundreds of small ones.
+Perhaps now it changes through making a few small decisions for hundreds of times.

 Being stronger is just one of them.
 I have quite a few others.
 But before getting to them, let me book tomorrow's training session first!